mnemnion/JLpeg.jl/Plans.md

 - [ ]  PegMatch should implement the [AbstractTrees][Trees] interface.
   - [ ]  Also we can virtualize .offsets into a property and JIT it when requested.
 - [ ]  Optimizations from The Book (paper and/or lpeg C code):
+  - [ ]  Instrument the latest `LPeg` to report optimizations of interest, to get usable test cases and gain clarity on some thorny parts.
+I'm done cribbing `lpeglabel` for the forked bits, I believe.
   - [ ]  Add `getfirst`: used to optimize Seq
     - [ ]  `needfollow`: used in `getfirst`
   - [ ]  TestPatt / headfail optimizations